 Get ahead of any concerns

 If you don’t have the perfect CV for the role, and let’s face it who does, then you need to get ahead of any concerns the employer may have.
 They are always looking for ways to challenge the candidate and weed out anyone who isn’t up to the task.

 It could be that you lack the relevant experience, or that you don’t have a perfect set of skills fitting to the role.
 In any case, whatever you may be lacking needs to be addressed before the interview so you don’t end up freezing when the questions get difficult.

 Plan ahead and jot down all the things that are likely to be questioned in the interview.
 Make a few notes on how you would respond and ensure you always put a positive spin on anything you are lacking by diverting the interviewer to what you have to offer – not what you can’t.

-Read more: 12 Tough Interview Questions and Answers
+You may find this useful: 12 Tough Interview Questions and Answers